Table of Contents

 All SIPGSO funds are to be deposited and handled exclusively through the Associated Student Activities (ASA) in 240 HUB.

-The SIPGSO will not have an off-campus account(s).
+The SIPGSO will not have an off-campus account(s)

 The SIPGSO shall not collect dues.

-Article VII - Advisor
+Article VII - Elections

 Officers may serve for unlimited consecutive terms, provided they are reelected each year.